ghfisanotti/recoil/README.md

 ## Components

-- Arduino Nano microcontroller to read the value of a potentiometer as it is moved by the recoil of the rifle
+- Arduino Nano microcontroller to read the value of a potentiometer as it is moved by the recoil of the rifle.

 - Raspberry Pi SBC to receive the values acquired by the Arduino, store and display them.